LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/messaging-quick-start.md

 ## Step 1: Get the Web Tag

-To obtain your Web Tag, login to [LiveEngage](https://authentication.liveperson.net/) and click on your avatar in the lower left corner, selecting "Web Tag" from the pop-up menu.
+To obtain your Web Tag, login to the [Conversational Cloud](https://authentication.liveperson.net/) and click on your avatar in the lower left corner, selecting "Web Tag" from the pop-up menu.
 Note that this is only available to account Administrators.

 ![](/img/LP tag Gif-1.gif)